coddra/screanRot/README.md

 ## Commands

-You can pass the commands to execute on entering landscape or portrait mode as command line arguments.
+You can pass the commands to execute on entering landscape or portrait mode or locking or unlocking orientation as command line arguments.
 Prefix the commands with three dashes, like this:

 ```
-screenrotator --- ~/.config/polybar/mode landscape --- ~/.config/polybar/mode portrait
+screenrotator --- ~/.config/polybar/mode landscape --- ~/.config/polybar/mode portrait --- polybar-msg action lock hook 0 --- polybar-msg action lock hook 1
 ```